 101 DIGITAL & PRINT GRAPHIC ORGANIZERS FOR ALL CURRICULUM AREAS

 Introduce your students to 21st-century learning with this GROWING BUNDLE OF 101 EDITABLE & PRINTABLE GRAPHIC ORGANIZERS. ✌NO PREP REQUIRED!!!✌ Go paperless, and let your students express their knowledge and creativity through the power of technology and collaboration inside and outside the classroom with ease.

 Whilst you don’t have to have a 1:1 or BYOD classroom to benefit from this bundle, it has been purpose-built to deliver through platforms such as ✔ GOOGLE CLASSROOM, ✔ OFFICE 365, ✔ or any CLOUD-BASED LEARNING PLATFORM.

 what is a cause and effect?
 And how to teach it.

 Teaching cause and effect begins with defining both terms clearly for the students.
 Once that is done, students should then be offered ample opportunity to practice this strategy in discrete lessons.
 These practice sessions should utilize a wide range of reading material in a variety of genres and of various complexities.

 The following is a useful template to follow when planning cause and effect focussed lessons in a whole class context.

-Finally, students record each of the events or actions on the graphic organizer.
+- Finally, students record each event or action on the graphic organizer.

-Depending on the ability of the students and the sophistication of the text, you may find it appropriate to make links with inference strategies here too.
+Depending on the student’s ability and the text’s sophistication, you may find it appropriate to make links with inference strategies here too.